Routing, Default Gateway, Route Table, and NAT Issues

 Test Your Knowledge

-Internal users can ping a public IP address from the firewall, but clients behind the firewall cannot browse the Internet by IP after a rule change.
-DNS is not involved.
+From the firewall, an admin can ping a public IP, but clients behind the firewall cannot browse the Internet by IP after a recent rule change.
+DNS is confirmed not involved.
 What should be checked?

 A